 The Geneva Conventions have endured for 75 years, and their ongoing relevance is regrettably on display in armed conflicts around the world.
 Yet, the Conventions - and IHL more broadly - are under visible strain.
 Noncompliance with clear rules, narrow interpretations of the law's protective scope, and an unwillingness by states to fully pressure one another to comply are all contributing to the potential erosion of a universally endorsed body of law.
 This panel will identify some of the keys to safeguarding the future of the Geneva Conventions.
 It will examine what needs to be done to secure better compliance with the law and maintain its credibility.
 It will look at where the law may need to be adapted in light of new technologies, new actors, and the changing nature of warfare.
-The panel will finally generate ideas for how military and civilian practitioners can contribute to maintaining the solidity of the Conventions over the coming decades.
+And it will generate ideas for how military and civilian practitioners can contribute to maintaining the solidity of the Conventions over the coming decades.

-Chair: Carl Marchand, Colonel, Head, IHL and Human Rights Section, Swiss Armed Forces; Council Member and Vice President, IIHL
+Chair.
+Carl Marchand, Colonel, Head, IHL and Human Rights Section, Swiss Armed Forces; Council Member and Vice President, IIHL

-- Nathalie Durhin, Colonel, French Army, Cadre Professeur de Groupe, Ecole de Guerre - Yvette Issar, Founding Director, The Olerai Lab - Michael N. Schmitt, Professor of International Law, University of Reading; G. Norman Lieber Distinguished Scholar, Lieber Institute, US Military Academy, West Point; Charles H. Stockton Distinguished Scholar in Residence, US Naval War College; Member, IIHL - Abby Zeith, Legal Adviser, ICRC
+- Lindsey Cameron, Head of Unit of Thematic Legal Advisers, ICRC (TBC) - Nathalie Durhin, Colonel, French Army, Cadre Professeur de Groupe, Ecole de Guerre - Yvette Issar, Founding Director, The Olerai Lab - Michael N. Schmitt, Professor of international Law, University of Reading; G. Norman Lieber Distinguished Scholar, Lieber Institute, US Military Academy, West Point; Charles H. Stockton Distinguished Scholar in Residence, US Naval War College; Member, IIHL